VivianChan1998/Old-shoes/README.md

 #### /main.py
 main program of the computer vision: to detect the brands of the input img

-#### /analysis.json
+#### /size.py
-the json file to record the returning result of the API detection
+take a picture by webcam and analysize the output image

 ## Libraries